yogeshkasar778/Sales_insights_of_data_analysis-AtliQ_Hardware/README.md

 In this project performed India based AtliQ hardware company sales insights - A Data Analysis project.

-Developed ETL mappings using SQL to extract the data from unstructured data and transformed it to the staging area to conduct data cleaning and design star schema data model on Power BI.
-Developed a Power BI dashboard to perform analysis, producing quantitative visualizations in Power BI to draw valuable insights based on different parameters affecting the company performance year on year and further provide business solutions.

-AtliQ Hardware is a company which supplies computer hardware and peripherals to many of clients such as excel stores, surge stories across India.
+AtliQ Hardware is a company which supplies computer hardware and peripherals to many of clients such as surge stores, Nomad stores etc. across India.
 AtliQ Hardware head office is situated in Delhi, India and they have many regional office through out the India.

 Sales director for this company is facing a lot of challenges is this the market is growing dynamically and sales director is facing issue in terms of tracking the sales in this dynamical growth market and he is having issues with growth of this bussiness, as overall sales was declining.
 He has regional manager for North India, South and Central India.
 Whenever he wants to get insights of thses region he would call these people and on the phone regional manager give some insights to him that this was the sales last quarter and we are going to grow by this much in the next quarter.